 Critical Role is hard to explain to folks that don’t already know about it.
-Yes, you do “sit around and watch a bunch of nerdy-ass voice actors play Dungeons and Dragons” in weekly sessions (very nicely produced these days) that last three hours or more.
+Yes, you do “sit around and watch a bunch of nerdy-ass voice actors play Dungeons and Dragons” in weekly sessions (very nicely produced these days) that last three hours or more each week.
 It should be the most boring thing in the world, especially for non-D&D types (like me) who barely understand the mechanics of RPGs (even though I worked for the D&D people for a while, back in the Jurassic, when they were still TSR).

 This is also crazy popular.
 Tens of thousands of people watch the live feed (well, ‘live o tape’ during the pandemic) on Twitch.
 Thousands more on their YouTube Channel, and yet thousands more on their own website.
-Their Twitter account has more than 420,000 followers.
-A few months ago Critical Role staged one of the most unexpectedly successful fund-raisers in Kickstarter history, raising more than 11 million dollars from other a hundred thousand donors to make an animated series based on their first campaign.
+Their Twitter account has more than 400,000 followers.
+A few months ago Critical Role staged one of the most unexpectedly successful crowd-funding campaigns in Kickstarter history, raising more than 11 million dollars from over a hundred thousand donors to make an animated series based on their first campaign.
 Just before the pandemic hit, they filled a major theater in New York City for a live performance, having just returned from an equally successful live performance in the UK.
 Now they’re in the middle of a second campaign – entirely different characters, though distantly related to the first set – and it is a highlight of my week to watch the newest installment, every Thursday night.

 There is no easy way to get on board.
 I picked it up at the beginning of the second campaign, and I’ve had the advantage of a grown daughter who’s watched it from Day One and knows all these voice actors by name already.
-But you don’t have to know the game itself, and if you’re willing to binge a bit, give it a chance, you’re going to find one of the most unusual and rewarding storytelling experiences here – a hybrid of improv, acting, and structure storytelling that requires hours, days, of prep for all concerned (especially Mercer), but is still built on the fly, live and in person, every week.
+But you don’t have to know the game itself, and if you’re willing to binge a bit, give it a chance, you’re going to find one of the most unusual and rewarding storytelling experiences here – a hybrid of improv, acting, and structure storytelling that requires hours, days, of prep for all concerned (especially Mercer), but is still built on the fly, live on tape unedited, every week.

+And the animated series, now a full season, will premiere on Amazon Prime in February ’22!
 The standard line is, “Is it Thursday yet?”
 And yes, it is.
 Thank God.